IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-drag.md

 # Row Dragging in {Platform} {ComponentTitle}

 The {ProductName} Row Dragging feature in {Platform} {ComponentTitle} is easily configurable and is used for rearranging rows within the grid by dragging and dropping them to a new position using the mouse.
-It is initialized on the root `Grid` component and is configurable via the `RowDraggable` input.
+It is initialized on the root `{ComponentTitle}` component and is configurable via the `RowDraggable` input.

 ## {Platform} {ComponentTitle} Row Drag Example